Jeffrey Field: History

+Jeffrey Field is set to undergo a $21.25 million renovation that will feature a new soccer operations facility south of the stadium, as well as upgrades to the stadium structure, parking, concessions, and restrooms.
+Additionally, southeast of Jeffrey Field, Penn State Athletics plans to construct a $10 million air-supported indoor practice facility for Olympic sports programs, similar to the “bubble” practice facilities used by NFL teams.
+This project was initially projected for completion in October 2025 but is now slated for completion in early 2026.

 Supporters

 The Park Avenue Army is a supporters group for Penn State men's soccer and Penn State women's soccer.
 The Park Avenue Army was founded as a Supporters' groups for Penn State Nittany Lions women's soccer team in 2011.
 The group was named after Park Avenue the street at which Jeffrey Field is located.
 Members of the group occupy the northwest stand of Jeffrey Field during home matches.